LAW1223/Bunny/README.md

 - [Acknowledgement](#acknowledgement)

 ## ⚖️MMR-benchmark

+Multimodal Large Language Models (MLLMs) have demonstrated impressive capabilities in visual understanding and reasoning, providing reasonably accurate answers, such as image descriptions.
+This has spurred extensive research into evaluating MLLMs.
+Most evaluation benchmarks assume that incorrect answers indicate a lack of understanding of the visual content.
+However, our findings reveal that, in many cases, MLLMs answer questions incorrectly despite correctly understanding the visual content.
+This suggests that incorrect answers do not necessarily imply a lack of comprehension but may instead result from a lack of robustness to leading questions.

 ## 🏁 Evaluation

 ## 🏆 Leaderboard

 ## 🚩 MMR-data

 ## 🤖 Training

 Please refer to [Bunny](https://github.com/BAAI-DCAI/Bunny) for more details.